REditorSupport/languageserver/README.md

 ### Linters

-With [lintr](https://github.com/jimhester/lintr) 1.0.3, the linters can be specified by creating the `.lintr` file at the project or home directory.
+With [lintr](https://github.com/jimhester/lintr) master branch, the linters can be specified by creating the `.lintr` file at the project or home directory.
 Details can be found at lintr documentation.